 The Light4Sound Story

-The story of Light4Sound got its start, as most ideas do, in an elevator [or shower, if you prefer].
-Co-founder Dr. Waleed “Lee” Haddad was thinking about music and sound, and in particular the motion of strings on stringed instruments, and how a vibrating string actually creates a sound wave.
+The story of Light4Sound got its start, as most ideas do, in the elevator.
+Dr. Waleed “Lee” Haddad was thinking about music and sound, and in particular the motion of strings on stringed instruments, and how a vibrating string actually creates a sound wave.

 Strings don’t vibrate in just one dimension—they actually have very complex movements, with vertical, horizontal, rotational and longitude components.
 The vibrations develop and change over time, and how they create sound is not as obvious as it may seem at first blush.